gdquest-demos/godot-procedural-generation/README.md

 A basic generator to get started with procedural content generation.
 Creates rectangular rooms, rooms with organic shapes, and corridors connecting the rooms.

+### ModularWeapons

+Procedural or emergent gameplay system where you can stack movement modifiers and different emitters to generate weapons.
+A game that references techniques like this are Binding of Isaac or Enter the Gungeon.

+### SpaceInfiniteGeneration

+Three infinite world generations you can keep travelling through: one that generates a world of asteroids using pure, random white noise, one that uses blue noise (massaged white noise), and one more complete example that generates planets, moons, trade lanes and asteroid rings.

 ## How to use

 Clone the repository.
 Each demo is in a separate directory.